 We want our pets to be happy, but they need our help to adapt to life with humans, which is no easy task even for humans!
 We don’t want them to lose their individual charm, we just want them to fit in.
+Only reward based and humane strategies and training tools are recommended, and only those products used in a safe way are posted on this web site.
 Dr. Schwartz has devoted her professional life toward helping pets become gently civilized and live their happily ever after with us.

 In specialty practice since 1984, Dr. Schwartz was on staff at Angell Animal Medical Center in Boston and clinical faculty at Tufts University School of Veterinary Medicine before relocating to the West Coast.
 She is adjunct faculty at the University of Virginia-Maryland’s School of Veterinary Medicine.
 Veterinarians across the United States, Canada, and beyond seek her professional guidance in pet behavior every day.
 She is the award-winning author of ten books, several book chapters, and many scientific journal articles.